captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-What he said…convince us.
-We cast lots.
+What the man said…convinced us.
+We all cast lots.

 ---